mfaulise/consulting/content/resume.md

 As a lead service engineer, I built the backend for one of their independent titles, Lethal Tactics.
 Then, I led the team to create a Crossplay peer-to-peer match-making service for Killer Instinct.
 After this, I helped build Skybox Labs’ services and DevOps team.
-I joined the Halo team and worked to improve engineering eciency and improve workows, particularly around testing and automation.
+I joined the Halo team and worked to improve engineering efficiency and improve workows, particularly around testing and automation.
 - Provided leadership, mentoring, and guidance
 - Contribute to planning and development